codecat/qb/Readme.md

 #### `--static`
 Links statically in order to create a standalone binary that does not perform any loading of dynamic libraries.

+#### `--debug`
+Produces debug information for the resulting binary.
+On Windows that means a `.pdb` file, and on Linux that means embedding debug information into the binary itself so that it can be used with gdb.

 ### Configuration file
 It's possible to create a `qb.toml` file (in the folder you're running `qb`) to specify your configuration options as well.
 This is handy if you build a lot but don't want to pass the command line options every time.